Animaze Virtual Camera

 Use the Animaze Virtual Camera to appear as an avatar in video calls and on Discord, Zoom, Skype, Meets, Teams and the likes.
 You can also stream your favourite games as an avatar on Twitch, YouTube, Facebook and more using streaming software like OBS, and SLOBS.

-If the Animaze Virtual Camera driver didn’t install automatically, check out this FAQ to install it manually.
+If the old Animaze Virtual Camera driver didn’t install automatically, or if you do not know how to turn on the new Windows 11 specific Virtual webcam, check out this FAQ.

 Follow these steps to stream with the Animaze Virtual Camera (Animaze is compatible with all the major streaming software.
 For this tutorial, we used OBS as an example):

-The Animaze virtual camera is compatible with all major video conferencing platforms.
+Both Animaze virtual cameras are compatible with all major video conferencing platforms.
 For this example, we used a Google Meets meeting.

-1. Once you’re in the Settings menu, click on Video.
-Next, in the Camera drop-down menu select Animaze Virtual Camera.
+Once you’re in the Settings menu, click on Video.
+Next, in the Camera drop-down menu select Animaze Virtual Camera or Animaze Vcam Win11 (Windows Virtual Camera) , depending on which one you have opted to bbroadcast to in the Animaze UI.